-- Social impact The proposed use of a transitional group home to service members of the community who are displaced as a result of domestic violence, is considered a positive impact.
+- Safety, security and crime prevention A CPTED Report was prepared by The Design Partnership (Kristy Cianci) (Rev: B, dated: 20/05/2024).
+The recommendations of this report have been implemented into the amended design.
+The Report outlines various site specific measures, of which align with the four (4) CPTED Principles.
+Where these measures have not been highlighted on the amended plans, they are to be conditioned for. - Social impact The proposed use of a transitional group home to service members of the community who are displaced as a result of domestic violence, is considered a positive impact.
 The proposal would provide additional temporary housing within the locality, and additional community services for temporary residents. - Economic impact The proposed development would provide job creation both during the construction and operational phases of the proposal. - Site design and internal design The internal design of the site presents a good outcome for residents and staff, with adequate open space, solar access, landscaping and amenity.
-As discussed elsewhere in this report, the frontage of the development is largely constrained and subsequently the development does not present positively within the streetscape.
+As discussed elsewhere in this report, the frontage of the development is largely constrained and subsequently the development is not visually prominent within the streetscape.